Sherko Bekas

 Sherko Fayaq Abdullah (شێرکۆ فایەق عەبدوڵا; 2 May 1940 – 4 August 2013), was a Kurdish poet.
-He was born on 2 May 1940 in Sulaymaniyah, Kurdistan Region in Iraq as the son of the poet Fayak Bekas.
-He is widely regarded as the greatest Kurdish national poet, and one of the poets who founded contemporary Kurdish poetry.
+He was born on 2 May 1940 in Sulaymaniyah, Kurdistan Region in Iraq as the son of the poet Faiq Bekas.
+He is widely regarded as one of the poets who founded contemporary Kurdish poetry.
 Sherko's poetry explores liberty, love, life, and nature while reflecting the contemporary political, cultural, and spiritual conditions of the Kurdish people.
 Sherko's poetry on freedom and liberty has influenced many poets such as Ahmad Shamlou and Ali Salehi.

-Biography
+Biograph

 Sherko Bekes, the son of Fayaq Bekas and Shafiqa Saeedi, was born on 2 May 1940 in the Goizha neighborhood of Sulaymaniyah.
-After the death of his father, at the age of 8, he was living in extreme poverty and completed high school with great difficulty.
+After the death of his father, at the age of 8, he lived in extreme poverty and managed to complete high school with great difficulty.
 He was seventeen years old when he published his first poem in Zhin newspaper.
 In 1965, Bekas joined the Kurdish liberation movement and worked in the movement's radio station, The Voice of Kurdistan.
 In 1968, he published the first collection of poems, and he married Nasrin Mirza in 1969.
 He died of cancer in Stockholm, Sweden on 4 August 2013.